Good Business Great Stock

 Reaction time is important.
 You almost got bit.

 The ultimate edge for conviction investors is our ongoing maintenance due diligence and knowing what we own at all times.
-It’s fun to talk about how maintenance due diligence gives you the conviction to hold, but most of the time it keeps you from getting bit.
+It’s fun to talk about how maintenance due diligence gives you the conviction to hold, but the real advantage is it allows you to sell before others see what you see.
+Maintanence due diligence keeps you from getting bit.

 ===> Interact and learn with 250+ of the best microcap investors on the planet.
 [Join Us]